 - oversee the financial performance of our schools, making sure the money is well spent.

 - please click here to see the latest Governor Newsletter

-- to see a short video featuring our Chair of Governors talking about the work of Governors, please click here
+- to see a short video about the work of Governors, please click here

 We are the Federation's strategic decision makers and vision setters.
 We monitor and evaluate the Federation's performance and progress.
 We challenge where and when necessary and provide constructive feedback.

 We meet as a full Governing Body at least once per term and carry out much of our work through four sub-committees which deal with specific aspects of the schools’ performance.
 In addition, individual and small groups of us regularly visit the Federation in order to explore and understand specific aspects of their work and meet pupils and staff.

 Teaching and Learning (T&L) which ensures that our schools deliver a broad and well balanced curriculum with a high standard of teaching and learning with targets either met or exceeded.

 School and Community (S&C) which ensures that arrangements for the well-being of pupils (including Safeguarding) and staff are implemented.
 It also fosters mutually beneficial relationships between the Federation and its stakeholders.